facebook/react-native-website/website/blog/2020-09-02-flatlist-on-viewable-items-changed.md

 }
 ```

-And, If after a few seconds, \${minimumViewTime}, if some items aren't longer viewable, the [\_onUpdateSync](https://github.com/facebook/react-native/blob/84adc85523770ebfee749a020920e0b216cf69f8/Libraries/Lists/ViewabilityHelper.js#L267) func, filter out these indices that have gone out of viewport.
+If some items aren't longer viewable after a few seconds, ${minimumViewTime}, the [\_onUpdateSync](https://github.com/facebook/react-native/blob/84adc85523770ebfee749a020920e0b216cf69f8/Libraries/Lists/ViewabilityHelper.js#L267) func filters out these indices that have gone out of viewport.

 ```js
 // Filter out indices that have gone out of view after `minimumViewTime`